 What are the symptoms of carotid artery disease? — Carotid artery disease can cause strokes and TIAs (described below), though it does not always cause symptoms.

-- Strokes – A stroke is when a part of the brain dies because it goes without blood and oxygen for too long.
+●Strokes – A stroke is when a part of the brain is damaged because of a problem with blood flow.
 Carotid artery disease can lead to strokes, because blood clots can form inside the narrowed artery.
 Then the clots and other material from the fatty plaque can travel to the brain and clog smaller arteries.

 Some people recover from strokes without lasting effects or with only minor problems.
 But many people have serious problems after a stroke.
 After a stroke, some people are:

 •Paralyzed on one half of their body

 •Unable to dress, feed, or take care of themselves

 ●TIAs – TIA stands for "transient ischemic attack."
 TIAs are basically strokes that last only a short time.
 But they do not cause brain damage.
 TIAs happen when a blood vessel in the brain gets clogged briefly and then reopens.
 People who have TIAs can have the symptoms of a stroke, but the symptoms go away in a short time.
 People who have TIAs are at very high risk of having a full-blown stroke.

 Is there a test for carotid artery disease? — Yes.
 Doctors can listen to each carotid artery with a stethoscope.
 They do this to check for a swishing sound that occurs when the artery is partly blocked.
 But to be sure, doctors also can use one of the following tests, which create pictures of the arteries:

 ●Carotid duplex ultrasound – This test uses sound waves to create pictures.